-Policy numbers Local Plan Part 2: EC1, EC2 West Northamptonshire Joint Core Strategy: S7, E3 S7, E3 Indicator (and type) Target Main policy delivered Additional policies delivered SA Objective delivered?
+Policy numbers Local Plan Par Local Plan Part 2: EC1, EC2 West Northam Core Strategy: ptonshire Joint S7, E3 S7, E3 Indicator (and type) Target Main policy delivered Additional policies delivered SA Objective delivered?
 Main agencies (for delivery) / Source (for monitoring data) Trigger Contingencies Safeguard existing employment sites, including Waterside Enterprise Zone Creation of new jobs within office, general industrial, warehousing and distribution.
 EC1 EC2 SA6 Developers / LPA / SEMLEP Use of SEMLEP figures.
-Loss of safeguarded employment land and identified lack of proposals on key employment Identify barriers to employment development in key locations.
+Loss of safeguarded employment land and identified lack of proposals on key employment sites Identify barriers to employment development in key locations.
 Review evidence and possibly policy.
-Sites

-Development allocations These are delivered over the plan period A1, A2, A3, A4, A5, A6, A7, A8 A5, A6, A7, A8 A5, A6, A7, A8 --- --
+Development allocations These are delivered over the plan period A1, A2, A3, A4, A5, A6, A7, A8 A1, A2, A3, A4, A5, A6, A7, A8 SA1, SA4, SA5, SA13 Developers / LPA Use of SEMLEP figures.
+Loss of safeguarded employment land and identified lack of proposals on key employment sites Identify barriers to employment allocations.
+Review evidence and possibly policy. sites